-With the use of Float Therapy, they were trying to test is if the brain needed external stimuli to keep its conscious states active.
+With the use of Float Therapy, they were trying to test if the brain needed external stimuli to keep its conscious states active.
 They began devising a system that would restrict environmental stimulation as much as possible, this is where the idea of Float Therapy was born.

 The “Brain Wave Explanation” by Michael Hutchison best describes what happens to us at each of the 4 stages of brainwave frequency.
 Floating subtly changes our body chemistry, creating profound benefit for an individual’s emotional balance.
 Negative emotions such as anxiety and fear are replaced by positive feelings of empowerment, confidence, and well-being.